Fred Viancos

 Fred Viancos (born July 16, 1962) is an American former professional tennis player.

 Viancos, born in Chile, was a collegiate tennis player for Texas Christian University.
 He turned professional after college in 1985 and was an early doubles partner of Jim Courier.
 In 1989 he featured in the men's doubles main draw of the Australian Open.
-He now serves as the chief operating officer of the United States Professional Tennis Association.
+He served as the Chief Operating Officer the last seven of his 24 years at the United States Professional Tennis Association.
+Since May 2023, He is the Executive Director of the USTA Texas Section.